CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 ```

 There could still be a lot more done here, I mean are you really ever done refactoring?
-But I think this grasps the idea, where you want to make use of instance variables
+But I think this grasps some of the main ideas.
+You want to make use of instance variables
-to allow for the method to be broken up without having to pass huge amounts of
+to allow for the method to be broken up without having to pass lists of
-variables.
+variables from method to method.
 It is useful to find the variables that are inherent to the class itself.
 Make those your instance variables.
 From there your goal is simpler, you need to
-basically construct these variables to some final product.
+basically construct these variables to some final product, one chunk at a time.
 There is still a lot going
-on here, but it definitely looks slightly less overwhelming when looking at manageable chuncks.
+on here, but it definitely looks slightly less overwhelming when looking at manageable chunks.

+The best part is that you now have a `FormatAtoB` class that can go in its own file.
+You shouldn't have to add much to this file
+in the future since `AtoB` is not likely to change since A should remain A and like wise with B. More importantly
+you have a much cleaner `Formatter` class, now when you need a new format you can add that class to its own file and
+just worry about calling the right one in `Formatter`.
+Now each class has a (single responsibility)[http://en.wikipedia.org/wiki/Single_responsibility_principle]
+, and is much less dependent on future changes making your code much more (SOLID)[http://en.wikipedia.org/wiki/Solid_(object-oriented_design)].

 ##Getting the User Into Shape

-For this last part, I need you to imagine a massive user model.
+For this last part, I need one to imagine a massive user model.
 This refactoring
-on its own may seem like it is making it more complicated, but when you realize
+on its own may seem like it is making it more complicated, but when one realizes
-you are moving all of this code out of a bloated class it makes more sense.
+that they are moving all of this code out of a bloated class it makes more sense.

 ```ruby 4-service-objects https://github.com/tute/refactoring-workshop/blob/master/4-service-objects/app.rb Full Source Code